 For those seeking effective treatment for these difficult symptoms, depression counseling is a form of therapy used to help people suffering.
+However, there are a lot of misconceptions about counseling that need to be dispelled, first.
 It can be extremely beneficial for those struggling to cope and live happier lives.

 Depression can affect how a person feels, thinks, and interacts with others.
 That is, it interferes with their ability to get through day-to-day life.
 For this reason, it’s important to have depression counseling options available, and the good news is that depressive disorders are highly treatable.

 Depression counseling – whether on its own or in combination with medication – can help treat a wide variety of depressive disorders, including:

 - Major Depressive Disorder (MDD) or “Clinical Depression”